Programme

 Workshop Focus: Your Compliance Roadmap

-The interactive format encouraged peer learning and collaboration, enabling participants to form a community of practice — a support network where SMMEs could continue sharing insights, experiences, and opportunities long after the event.
+The interactive format encouraged peer learning and open dialogue, fostering a growing community of practice where participants could continue sharing insights, experiences, and opportunities well beyond the event itself.

-SMMEs left the workshop with a suite of tools and templates designed to help them:
+SMMEs walked away with a suite of practical tools and templates to help them:

 • Identify and manage environmental, social, and governance risks

-• Engage effectively with corporate partners and procurement teams
+• Engage more effectively with corporate partners and procurement teams

-• Leverage sustainability as a competitive advantage in their industries
+• Use sustainability as a strategic and competitive advantage

-This hands-on approach reflected SEACon’s broader mission: to move beyond theory and create practical, inclusive pathways for action that strengthen both people and planet.
+This hands-on, solutions-focused approach reflected SEACon’s broader mission: to move beyond theory and create inclusive, real-world pathways that strengthen both people and planet.

 This will be an interactive breakfast where CEOs and other leaders will engage with each other on their personal and organisational sustainability leadership journeys and future challenges.
 Attendees will be asked to reflect on their commitments for the year ahead.